 Why would a war be waged over access to silk?
 In trade, silk was a substitute currency; east Mediterranean merchants could use silk to pay for a transaction in lieu of coinage whereas shipwreck survivors would be required to forfeit any salvaged silk as compensation for cargo losses.
 When dyed with the broken shells of the murex snail, silk would form a brilliant purple fit only for the emperor and imperial elite.
 The ones which weren’t dyed purple would be marketed towards wealthy and middle class citizens along with members of the clergy.

 Silk also served diplomatic purposes.
 It helped deter enemies as indicated when emperor Constantine IX, in 1045, sent a thousand silk costumes to Caliph al-Mustansir to stave off a military attack.
 Crucially, silk helped Byzantium cement alliances, including one with Vladimir the Great of Rus’.
-Between the years 907 and 971 Byzantium intensified its diplomatic relations with Rus’, with a marriage between emperor Basil II’s daughter Anna with Vladimir the Great, culminating in the Christianisation of Rus’.
+Between the years 907 and 971 Byzantium intensified its diplomatic relations with Rus’; where a marriage between emperor Basil II’s daughter Anna and the Rus’ Grand Prince Vladimir the Great culminated in the Christianisation of Rus’.
 Silk played a significant role in building this alliance; Rus’ merchants were given priority access to Byzantine silk items, Rus’ citizens who lost their slaves in Byzantine territory would be compensated with silk and a delegation even insisted on silk sails for their ships.
 In return, Rus’ pledged its military support to the empire, most notably seen when Rus’ soldiers intervened to quell an Anatolian uprising which threatened to dethrone emperor Basil II in 988.

 A complicated business

-Both accounts are very likely to be colourful myths, due to evidence of sericulture in Byzantine Syria prior to the heist.
+Both accounts are very likely to be colourful myths due to evidence of sericulture in Byzantine Syria prior to the heist.
 Nonetheless, analysing domestic sericulture provides a great insight into pre-modern economies.
 Byzantium’s silk production entailed a strict division of labour.
 Sericulturists would be responsible for rearing the silkworms and the production of yarns.
-This gave rise to the ancillary industry of mulberry growers, as silkworms which fed on mulberry leaves yielded the highest quality commercial silk.
+This gave rise to the ancillary industry of mulberry growers because silkworms which were fed on mulberry leaves yielded the highest quality commercial silk.

 As we have seen, silk was a very important commodity replete with material and symbolic significance.
 It helped form a tapestry of alliances, augmented economies and generated resource wars.
 With all of this in mind, in the mad rush prior to my next job interview, I’ll be sure to better appreciate my tie.